solo-io/gloo/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 weight: 3
 ---

-## Motivation

 Serving as the Ingress for an Istio cluster -- without compromising on security -- means supporting mutual TLS communication between Gloo and the rest of the cluster.
 Mutual TLS means that the client proves its identity to the server (in addition to the server proving its identity to the client, which happens in regular TLS).

+## Guide versions

-##### Istio versions
+### Istio versions

 This guide was tested with Istio 1.0.9, 1.1.17, 1.3.6, and 1.4.3.

-##### Gloo versions
+### Gloo versions

 This guide was tested with Gloo v1.3.1.